phungple/horiseon/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title
 ```
-For this week's Challenge, your task is to refactor an existing webpage to make it accessible and to improve SEO.
+For this week's Challenge, my task is to refactor an existing webpage to make it accessible and to improve SEO.